hesthub/iac/osx/blog-part2.md

 ```

-So when we successfully set our new localHostName, we trigger a dns cache flush, making sure we dont run into any strange behaviours with old cached names.
+So now when we set our new localHostName, a dns cache flush will be triggerd, making sure we dont run into any strange behaviours with old cached names.
+Great, now we can be sure our machine will show up with our new name on our network.

 Using handlers created a flow that ensures that dependent tasks are executed only when necessary, and only once all pre-requisitets are completed, making our playbooks more efficent and reliable.